-SYMPTOMS OF OVEREXPOSURE BY ROUTE OF EXPOSURE: The health hazard information provided below is pertinent to medical employees handling this product in an occupational setting. product is designed for ingestion by cats.
+SYMPTOMS OF OVEREXPOSURE BY ROUTE OF EXPOSURE: The health hazard information provided below is pertinent to medical employees handling this product in an occupational setting.
+This product is designed for application on the skin.
 The following paragraphs describe the symptoms of exposure by route of exposure.

-INHALATION: Although unlikely due to form of product, inhalation of vapors may slightly irritate the nose, throat, and lungs.
+INHALATION: Although unlikely, due to form of product, inhalation of vapors may slightly irritate the nose, throat, and lungs.
 Symptoms are generally alleviated upon breathing fresh air.
-The Malt Syrup component of this product has been associated with malt fever (headache, weakness, fever, chills and cold sweats as well as nausea, coughing, vomiting); however, due to the form of this product, developing malt fever from exposure to this product is considered unlikely.

-CONTACT WITH SKIN or EYES: Skin contact may cause mild irritation.
-Eye contact can cause temporary blurred vision.
+CONTACT WITH SKIN or EYES: Skin contact may cause redness, itching, and acne-form eruptions.
+Eye contact may cause irritation, stinging, redness, tearing, and blurred vision.

-SKIN ABSORPTION: This product is not known to be absorbed through the skin.
+SKIN ABSORPTION: The components of this product are not known to be absorbed through intact skin.